• Skip to primary navigation

 If Orientation Lock is ON, you’ll see a lock icon inside a circular arrow in the status bar at the top of your screen.

-1. To Unlock orientation lock
+1. To unlock the orientation lock:

-1. Swipe up from the bottom of the screen to open the Control Center
+1. Swipe up from the bottom of the screen to open the Control Center.

-2. Tap the lock icon, so it’s grayed out
+2. Tap the lock icon so it’s grayed out.

-3. You should also see a message “Portrait Orientation Lock: Off.”
+3. You should also see a message: “Portrait Orientation Lock: Off.”

-2. The lock icon at the top of your iPad screen should disappear
+2. The lock icon at the top of your iPad screen should disappear.

 Unlock iPhone Screen Rotation, How-To